May 18th, 2018

 Electronic tools can help you organise your workload and use your time wisely.
 Outlook’s calendar allows you to create appointments and events, colour-code items, and request a sound or message reminder.
 You can use it to set up meetings and create group schedules so everyone on your team is working to the same deadline and objective.

 Using this system, you can block-out time for important tasks that require more concentration.
 You can even organise your Outlook to open on the calendar, rather than your emails so you are not distracted by them.
 Outlook is just one example of a tool that most people have already, however there are others that may work better for you – Lotus Notes and Google Calendar are great scheduling tools that can help you plan your day by scheduling time-sensitive activities and discretionary tasks.
-Take some time to explore personal time management tools and phone apps that work with your particular way of doing business.
+Take some time to explore time management tools and phone apps that work with your personal way of doing business.

 Get your ratios right

 When planning your day, it’s a good idea to remember to divide your time according to your role.
-So, for example, if you’re a loan writer in a sales and meeting driven role, you may choose to split your time 70:30.
+So, for example, if you’re a loan writer performing a sales and meeting driven role, you may choose to split your time 70:30.
 That means you’ll spend 70% of your day with clients, and 30% on other important activities.
-Work out the appropriate ratio for your particular role, and then use it as a guide when planning your day.
+Work out the appropriate ratio for your role, and then use it as a guide when planning your day.

 Reserve time for big-impact actions